An edited version of this Brighton feature originally appeared in the September 2017 issue of FourFourTwo. Subscribe!

 Fans huddled in the packed Blackfriars End terrace were bracing themselves for the worst – not just relegation, but possible oblivion.
 The Goldstone Ground had been sold from under them.
 After 96 years of existence, it looked like the end – thanks to an own goal from Kerry Mayo, a boyhood Seagull in his debut season as a pro.

-“If I’d had time to think about it, I would have tried to place it and probably missed,” Robbie Reinelt tells FFT now, recalling the moment he came off the substitutes’ bench to carve a place in Brighton history.
+“If I’d had time to think about it, I would have tried to place it and probably missed,” Robbie Reinelt tells FFT over 20 years on, recalling the moment he came off the substitutes’ bench to carve a place in Brighton history.
 “Craig Maskell’s volley rebounded off the post, and in that split second I just hit it.
 The supporters went absolutely crazy.
 Kerry jumped onto my back and told me, ‘You’ve just saved my f**king life.’”

 Reinelt’s goal was enough to give Brighton the point they needed, as the fourth tier’s bottom two clubs went head-to-head in a dramatic shootout for Football League survival.
 That day in 1997, Brighton survived, Hereford went down.
-Today, they stand six divisions apart, Hereford in the Southern Premier League, Brighton preparing for their first season in the Premier League.
+Today, they stand five divisions apart: Hereford in the Southern Premier League, Brighton in their fifth season in the Premier League.

-“We make any player we sign very aware of the history of this club,” says Chris Hughton, the manager who has guided Brighton into the top flight.
+“We make any player we sign very aware of the history of this club,” Chris Hughton told FourFourTwo during his tenure as Brighton manager, during which he guided the team into the top flight in 2017.
 “We’ll show them a video of the history – from where the club were, to where we are today.”

 “We could get to the Champions League and every supporter who was around in those days would still tell you the Hereford game was the single most important game in Brighton’s history,” says lifelong Seagulls fan Alan Wares.
 “If we’d lost, there would be no Brighton & Hove Albion any more.
 We wouldn’t have been accepted into the Conference as we had no home.”

 Head a mile up the hill from the seafront in Brighton and you'll find a reminder of where things went so badly wrong for the club.
-It’s a nondescript retail park with a Toys R Us and a Nando’s, the sort that you will see in countless towns and cities up and down the country.
+It’s a nondescript retail park with a Nando’s, the sort that you will see in countless towns and cities up and down the country.
 This one is different, though.
 Wander to the other side of the main road and an information board details the site’s significance.
 This used to be the Goldstone Ground.